FrecksterGIT/gw2-wvw-map-nest-ts/README.md

 All the data handling happens on the server.
 Clients subscribe through a websocket for a matchup and only get relevant updates.

-Master branch is published to https://gw2-map.herokuapp.com/
+Master branch is published to Heroku.